silexlabs/Cocktail/demo/market/readme.txt

 -when using -webkit-box-sizing:border-box; on iOS safari, the first time it does not work: and lines which should contain 2 cells are only containing one

+Haxe issues
+node.clonenode does not seems to copy all children hierachy